zenotech/netcdf-c/docs/compression.md

 ### Chunking
 Every time a compressor (or decompressor) is called, it is given a block of data comprising one chunk of the variable.
+This implies, of course, that any compressed variable must also have chunking set for it.

 The chunks are defined using the *nc_def_var_chunking* procedure in netcdf.h.
 So for our variable, v, when compressing, the compressor will be called with a pointer to a block of data